Being self-employed gives you lots of freedom.

 This last choice is the one that many people find very attractive in freelancing.

-It’s also something that can cause lots of confusion when it comes time to file your income taxes.
+It’s also something that can cause lots of confusion when it comes time to file your income tax return.

-My buddy Shane who runs Beating Broke (go check it out) brought this topic to my attention.
+My buddy Shane who ran Beating Broke brought this topic to my attention.

 He made an inquiry about what his sister-in-law’s tax responsibility is as a self-employed individual getting paid for jobs done on location outside of her state of residence.

-It got me thinking, and I realized that it’s an issue that many freelancers may already, or will one day face in their own businesses.
+It got me thinking, and I realized that it’s an issue that many freelancers may already, or will one day face in their own businesses and need to have the tax requirements for digital nomads broken down for them.

 A lot of people think that a tax liability is created based on where the client is located.

-I can understand that point considering that’s how sales tax is calculated–based on where you, the purchaser of goods reside.
+I can understand that point considering that’s how sales tax is calculated–based on where the purchase transaction takes place or is initiated.

 However, that application is only good on that one specific type of tax.